tanrax/micro-fp-tools-js/README.md

-# Micro FP Tools by JavaScript
+# Micro Functional Programming tools by JavaScript

 Simple functional functions common to any development in Typescript or JavaScript.